-We study the Kennicutt-Schmidt star formation law and efficiency in the gaseous disk of the isolated galaxy CIG 96 (NGC 864), with special emphasis on its unusually large atomic gas (H I) disk $(r{\rm HI}/r{25})$ $= 3.5, r{25} = 1.85$ ).
-We present deep GALEX near and far ultraviolet observations, used as a recent star formation tracer, and we compare them with new, high resolution (16'', or 1.6 kpc) VLA H I observations.
+We study the Kennicutt-Schmidt star formation law and efficiency in the gaseous disk of the isolated galaxy CIG 96 (NGC 864), with special emphasis on its unusually large atomic gas (H I) disk ($r{H1}/r{25} = 3.5$, $r{25} = 1.85$).
+We present deep Galaxy Evolution Explorer near- and far-UV observations, used as a recent star formation tracer, and we compare them with new, high-resolution (16" or 1.6 kpc) Very Large Array H I observations.
 The UV and H I maps show good spatial correlation outside the inner 1', where the H I phase dominates over H2.
-Star-forming regions in the extended gaseous disk are mainly located along the enhanced H I emission within two (relatively) symmetric giant gaseous spiral arm-like features, which emulate a H I pseudo-ring at a $r \simeq 3'$ .
-Inside such structure, two smaller gaseous spiral arms extend from the NE and SW of the optical disk and connect to the previously mentioned H I pseudoring.
-Interestingly, we find that the (atomic) Kennicutt-Schmidt power law index systematically decreases with radius, from N $\simeq 3.0 \pm 0.3$ in the inner disk (08 - 17) to N = 1.6 \pm 0.5 in the outskirts of the gaseous disk $(3'3 - 4'2)$ .
-Although the star formation efficiency (SFE), the star formation rate per unit of gas, decreases with radius where the H I component dominates as is common in galaxies, we find that there is a break of the correlation at $r = 1.5 r{25}$ .
-At radii $1.5 r{25} < r < 3.5 r{25}$ , mostly within the H I pseudo-ring structure, there exist regions whose SFE remains nearly constant, SFE $\simeq$ $10^{-11}$ yr-1.
-We discuss about possible mechanisms that might be triggering the star formation in the outskirts of this galaxy, and we suggest that the constant SFE for such large radii $r > 2 r{25}$ and at such low surface densities might be a common characteristic in extended UV disk galaxies.
+Star-forming regions in the extended gaseous disk are mainly located along the enhanced H I emission within two (relatively) symmetric, giant gaseous spiral arm-like features, which emulate an H I pseudo-ring at $r \simeq 3'$.
+Inside this structure, two smaller gaseous spiral arms extend from the northeast and southwest of the optical disk and connect to the previously mentioned H I pseudo-ring.
+Interestingly, we find that the (atomic) Kennicutt-Schmidt power-law index systematically decreases with radius, from $N \simeq 3.0 \pm 0.3$ in the inner disk (0?8-1?7) to $N = 1.6 \pm 0.5$ in the outskirts of the gaseous disk (3'3-4'2).
+Although the star formation efficiency (SFE), the star formation rate per unit of gas, decreases with radius where the H I component dominates as is common in galaxies, we find that there is a break of the correlation at $r = 1.5r{25}$.
+At radii $1.5r{25} < r < 3.5r{25}$, mostly within the H I pseudo-ring structure, regions exist whose SFE remains nearly constant, SFE $\simeq 10^{-11}$ yr-1.
+We discuss possible mechanisms that might be triggering the star formation in the outskirts of this galaxy, and we suggest that the constant SFE for such large radii ($r > 2r{25}$) and at such low surface densities might be a common characteristic in extended UV disk galaxies.

-Subject headings: galaxies: spirals - galaxies: individual (NGC 864) - galaxies: structure - galaxies: ISM - stars: formation
+Key words: galaxies: individual (NGC 864) - galaxies: ISM - galaxies: spiral - galaxies: structure - stars: formation